mdasifchand/StateEstimation/README.md

 Assuming, you move ahead along the discrete time intervals, in order to estimate stochastic probabilistic distribution between X(t-1) and X (t)

-X ~ P(X), X is i.i.d (Need a check here).
+X ~ P(X), X is random variable and i.i.d (Need a check here).
 X represents our state at every interval in our case of 2d Robot, two parameters are enough to estimate any state [ range, bearing ]